 If we didn’t learn teamwork at school, then how can we meet the needs of the current (and rapidly changing) workplace?

-Collaboration doesn’t just happen when you bring people into groups.
-It’s a specific set of skills that help us work together to achieve an outcome that no one person can reach alone.
-It’s when the whole is more innovative, more productive, than the sum of its parts.
+Collaboration doesn’t just happen when you put people into groups.
+It’s a specific set of skills that help us work together to achieve something no one person can do alone.
+It’s when the whole is more innovative, more productive, and collectively smarter than the sum of its parts.

 Effective collaboration depends on the collective intelligence of the team.

-Science tells us that collective intelligence is a measurable factor.
-Just as IQ measures the ability of individuals to perform certain tasks, collective intelligence predicts a team’s ability to solve problems together.
-The findings of this seminal study (Anita Williams Woolley et al.) are fascinating:
+That's not just some fancy made-up term.
+Science tells us that collective intelligence is very real and very measurable.
+Just as IQ measures the ability of individuals to perform certain tasks, collective intelligence predicts a team’s ability to solve problems to .
+The findings of this seminal study (Anita Williams Woolley et al.) are fascinating.

 Unlike our school experiences, the most collectively intelligent team is not the team with a single smart and hard-working member.
 It’s not even the team with the largest number of individually smart people or the highest average IQ.